Injured or a loved one killed in an Atlanta Car Accident and Need a 5-Star Lawyer? Contact The Millar Law Firm now.

 Use of Subpoenas in Car Accident Cases

-Once a lawsuit is filed in Georgia, parties can use subpoenas to gather evidence or witness testimony.
+Once a lawsuit is filed in Atlanta, GA, parties can use subpoenas to gather evidence or witness testimony.
 There are two types of subpoenas: witness subpoenas, which require someone to testify in court or at a deposition, and evidence subpoenas, which are used to collect documents or items related to the case.
 This might include police reports, GPS data, maintenance records or business records.

 Georgia and Atlanta Car Accidents Involving Drivers from Another State